mkrumholz/mkrumholz/README.md

 # Molly Krumholz (she/her)

-I'm a backend developer with a background in data analysis and process automation.
-My goal is to build mission-driven software that makes the world smarter.
-I enjoy clear error messages, behavior-driven design, and MySQL (because it was my first coding love).
+I'm a backend developer who cares about strong commnunities and lives for exploring in nature.
+I love to build sytems that are elegant and secure, and also just a delight for other developers to work in.
+Ruby is my home base because its a language that centers its human community without shying away from the challenges of growth and innovation.

-Ask me about thruhiking 🎒, ultra-running 🏃🏻‍♀️‍, climbing 🧗🏼‍♀️, splitboarding 🏂, cycling 🚴🏼‍♀️, gardening 🌱, or craft cocktail bitters 🥃.
+Ask me about thruhiking 🎒, ultra-running 🏃🏻‍♀️‍, climbing 🧗🏼‍♀️, splitboarding 🏂, cycling 🚴🏼‍♀️, gardening 🌱, and baking 🥐.

 ## Connect With Me